Former Idaho governor seeks investigation of mining company

 The Idaho Statesman reports in a story on Friday that Otter in a July 9 letter to U.S. Treasury Secretary Steven Mnuchin says he’s concerned cobalt mined in Idaho will be shipped to China.

-Otter in February joined the board of Toronto-based First Cobalt Corp.
+Otter, a Republican, left office in January after serving 12 years as governor.
+In February he joined the board of Toronto-based First Cobalt Corp.

 Otter is asking Mnuchin to look into Australia-based Jervois Mining Ltd.’s move to acquire ECobalt Solutions, based in Vancouver, British Columbia.